Cleveland Way - Thirsk to Swainby (★★★★★)

 Looking out from slightly further round the lake

-This is a very pleasant lake to walk around, and with it being early in the day, it is quiet here - and this always makes a good spot for the first break of the day, and maybe even a spot for some breakfast.
+This is a very pleasant lake to walk around - and with it being early in the day, it is quiet here - and so I opt to stop for a bit by the lake, and have some food (there is a big climb coming up after all).

 The view out from Sutton Bank

-After a very short walk, we pass along the top of Whitestone Cliff, and then there is a bench to rest on, looking out over the lake that we, not so long ago, were walking alongside.
+And after a very short walk we pass along the top of Whitestone Cliff - and then find a bench to rest at, looking out over Lake Gormire below.

 Not a bad spot for a bench

-Looking towards Whitestone Cliff from the same point
+Looking towards Whitestone Cliff from the same spot

 View out just past South Woods